 Saddleback Summer Moose Tours

-The Moose Patrol will leave Saddleback’s Guest Service Center located at 2501 Main St. in downtown Rangeley at 6:45 pm.
+The Moose Tour bus will leave Saddleback’s Guest Service Center located at 2501 Main St. in downtown Rangeley at around 6:45 pm.

 Come rain or shine!
-Time of tour is subject to change throughout season due to the daylight.
+Time of tour is subject to change throughout season due to the changing time of sunset.

 Reservations required.
 Please contact 207-864-5496.
 This is a complimentary tour.